Vinograd-j/Vinograd-j/README.md

 Hi 👋 My name is Egor
 =====================

-### I am involved in Vulkan and non-Vulkan graphics development.
+### I am involved in Vulkan and non-Vulkan graphics development and also in Spring.
 I write in Java and C++.

 ------------